From Charts to Code: A Hierarchical Benchmark for Multimodal Models: More Analysis

-\paragraph{Discrepancy Between LLM-Score and LMM-Score.} Figure~\ref{fig:llmlmmscoreheatmap} illustrates model performance across ten representative task cases, evaluated by both LLM-score for code quality (left) and LMM-score for rendered chart fidelity (right).
-A clear discrepancy emerges: proprietary models such as GPT-5, Gemini-2.5-Pro, and Claude-Sonnet-4 achieve consistently high LLM-scores across most tasks (often $\geq$0.7), indicating strong code-level compliance.
-However, their corresponding LMM-scores are much lower (typically $\leq$0.35), showing that syntactically correct code often fails to produce visually faithful charts.
+\paragraph{Discrepancy Between LLM-Score and LMM-Score.} Fig.\ref{fig:llmlmmscoreheatmap} illustrates model performance across ten representative task cases, evaluated by both LLM-score for code quality (left) and LMM-score for rendered chart fidelity (right).
+A clear discrepancy emerges: proprietary models such as GPT-5.2, Gemini-3-Pro, and Claude-Sonnet-4 achieve consistently high LLM-scores across most tasks (often $\geq$0.2), indicating strong code-level compliance.
+However, their corresponding LMM-scores are much lower (typically $\leq$0.35), suggests that code-level evaluation by LLMs lacks precision and tends to yield inflated scores, whereas chart-level assessments align more closely with human visual perception.
+This contrast highlights that although current models achieve high scores at the code level, they face fundamental limitations in attaining pixel-level chart fidelity, particularly in diverse and challenging task scenarios.
 Open-source models, in contrast, underperform on both metrics, with particularly low LMM-scores across all tasks.
-This contrast highlights that current models generalize relatively well at the code level but remain fundamentally limited in achieving pixel-level chart fidelity, especially on diverse and challenging task cases.
+This reveals, on one hand, that relying solely on code-level evaluation leads to a severe text-visual informational discrepancy that fails to accurately reflect actual performance; on the other hand, it underscores a significant performance gap between open-source and proprietary models in actual chart visual fidelity.